 - In JLA/Avengers, the higher levels of magic in the DC universe make Wanda so powerful that she's able to subdue the entire Justice League with one hex.

-- Also too powerful to procreate: In Avengers Forever, a Space Phantom explains that Immortus tried to prevent Wanda from having children because her biological children would be powerful enough to Take Over the World.
+- Also too powerful to procreate: In Avengers Forever, a Space Phantom explains that Immortus tried to prevent Wanda from having children because, as the Nexus Being of her universe, her biological children would be powerful enough to Take Over the World.

 - Torches and Pitchforks: In her first origin story, she was saved from an angry mob by Magneto.
 Seems fitting, for a character named "witch".

 - Trauma Conga Line: John Byrne wrote and drew West Coast Avengers for a little over a year, and spent most of the time putting her through one of these.
 First the Vision was dismantled and his personality erased, effectively ending her marriage.
 Then she was kidnapped by a secret society trying to use her to create a race of super-mutants.
 Then her children were revealed to be made from pieces of the devil's soul and erased from existence.
 Then her memories were erased, she was driven into a catatonic state, and she temporarily went insane, all part of a plot by Immortus to ruin her life and drive her mad.

 - Trauma-Induced Amnesia: Apparently self-inflicted House of M, and occasionally the idea she did it to herself (again) is tossed around once remembering her kids after her memories of them were suppressed by Agatha Harkness.